yourpurebredpuppy logo

 1. The strong temperament.
 Chinese Shar Pei have an independent mind of their own and are not pushovers to raise and train.
 Many Chinese Sharpeis are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 To teach your Shar-pei to listen to you, "Respect Training" is mandatory.
-My Chinese Shar Pei Training page discusses the program you need.
+Read my free online training programs.

 2. Potential animal aggression.
 Many Chinese Shar Peis are dominant or aggressive toward other dogs, especially of the same sex.
 Many have strong instincts to chase and seize cats and other fleeing creatures.
 This is not a good breed to keep with livestock.
 If anything goes wrong in the breeding, socializing, training, handling, or management of this breed, it is capable of seriously injuring or killing other animals.